Pasig Rainforest Park

 is a public park in Pasig, eastern Metro Manila, Philippines.
 It spans 8 ha, and is a mixed recreational and natural park with a mini-zoo.
 The rainforest park was opened to the public in 1977 with an initial area of 4.8 ha.
 It had an Olympic-sized swimming pool, jogging oval, children's playground, tennis courts and a fitness center.
 In 1996, the park was enlarged with the acquisition of an additional 2.1 ha.
 The park was relaunched as the Rainforest Adventure Experience (RAVE) in 2013 with the completion of the boating lagoon, zip line, obstacle course and a skatepark.

+The Park which is a sanctuary of 3,000 different types of trees, was declared a "Protected area" and renamed "Maybunga Rainforest Park" by Pasig Ordinance No. 6, Section 2023, January, Chief executive officer Patrick Plandiano said.
+The Department of Environment and Natural Resources declared its 80-year-old Balete tree a Heritage tree.

+On October 12, 2023, Mayor Vico Sotto unveiled the renovated Maybunga park with the completion of various attractions such as the waterpark, wall climbing facility, botanical garden, mini zoo, butterfly pavilion, fitness center, spa, picnic area and camping site.

+In July 2024, Mayor Vico Sotto and the Department of Environment and Natural Resources led the declaration ceremony, including the installation of a historical marker on the 70 year old Balete tree as the 4th heritage tree in PRP, Maybunga, Pasig.